cynotebo/KM-Workshop/Module 1.md

 ### Attach the Cognitive Services

-This is the resource you created earlier as part of your intial lab set up and is used to power your pre-built AI models.
+This is the resource you created earlier as part of your initial lab set up and is used to power your pre-built AI models.

 ![](images/skillset.png)